zaltac/NumMethodsWPseudoCodes/Chapter09/videos.md

 [Video 3.
 One Step Methods: Method of Taylor Polynomial](https://youtu.be/3UKCFFHYwPU) This video describes the taylor polynomial approximation for solving initial value problems.
 A step-by-step solution of an example problem is presented.

 [Video 4.
 One Step Methods: Implicit and Linearized Euler Methods](https://youtu.be/1vpJoTgDHCk) This video covers the implicit Euler and linearized implicit Euler methods for solving the intial value problems.
 An example that illustrates the application of the method is presented step-by-step.

+[Video 4.
+One Step Methods: Trapezoidal, Linearized Trapezoidal, Midpoint, and Modified Euler Methods](https://youtu.be/io2lq9DOTZs) This video covers the implicit Euler and linearized implicit Euler methods for solving the intial value problems.
+An example that illustrates the application of the method is presented step-by-step.